One Bias After Another: Mechanistic Reward Shaping and Persistent Biases in Language Reward Models: Discussion and Limitations

 \section{Discussion and Limitations}

 In this work, we show that simple biases still largely persist in state-of-the-art RMs, and can be mitigated by simple linear interventions.
 Further, we show that there remain complex unsolved biases that are entangled with RM judgments.
-Our study of length correlation is limited to math, and does not investigate length-tradeoffs in other domains.
+We construct our length correlation probes and mitigation on GSM8K, but evaluate OOD on RewardBench2 and on AlpacaEval prompts with BoN selection.
+However, length-vs-correctness tradeoffs in non-verifiable open-ended generation remain harder to measure directly.
+The magnitude and the sign of each bias vary across RMs (\Cref{fig:length-bias}, \Cref{tab:calibration}), and the quality of the linear fix depends on both the target RM and the probe construction dataset.
+Smaller or differently trained RMs can encode the same bias along multiple directions (e.g., see \Cref{tab:inlp_all_domains} and \Cref{tab:calibration}).
+Probe construction dataset also matters in open-ended settings, motivating our use of fresh AlpacaEval-derived probes for AlpacaEval best-of-N (\Cref{tab:alpacaeval_transfer}) rather than reusing the GSM8K-constructed probe used elsewhere.

 Across most biases, our study is limited to verifiable tasks, despite the reality that many open-ended tasks are difficult to verify yet crucial.
 We also do not examine the extent to which biases are learned by base models during the process of RLHF.
 Though RM evaluations are helpful, other parameters and aspects of post-training (base-policy, algorithm choice, sampling, etc.) may also play a significant role in bias proliferation.